-Chicago-Kent can nominate two students per year to study at Tec de Monterrey for one semester each.
-The Spring semester runs from the second week of January until the first week of May.
-The fall semester typically runs from the first week of August to the last week of November.
-Students can chose to enroll for either semester.
-There is a wide range of courses offered in English every semester.
+Chicago-Kent can nominate two students each academic year to study at Tec de Monterrey.
+There is a wide range of courses offered in English each semester.
 Students will pay the tuition at Chicago-Kent and are responsible for any additional expenses.
-The application deadline for the fall is March 15 and for the spring is October 15.
+The application deadline is March 15 for the fall semester and October 15 for the spring semester.

 Country Background Notes

 "The site of advanced Amerindian civilizations, Mexico came under Spanish rule for three centuries before achieving independence early in the 19th century.
 A devaluation of the peso in late 1994 threw Mexico into economic turmoil, triggering the worst recession in over half a century.
 The nation had been making an impressive recovery until the global financial crisis hit in late 2008.
 Ongoing economic and social concerns include low real wages, underemployment for a large segment of the population, inequitable income distribution, and few advancement opportunities for the largely Amerindian population in the impoverished southern states.
 The elections held in 2000 marked the first time since the 1910 Mexican Revolution that an opposition candidate—Vicente FOX of the National Action Party (PAN)—defeated the party in government, the Institutional Revolutionary Party (PRI).
 He was succeeded in 2006 by another PAN candidate Felipe Calderon."
 This information came from the U.S. Department of State.
 Read the Department of State Background Notes on Mexico for additional information.